shishiawase/drrr-bot/README.md

 - ## Use this module:
     Import the module into our `main.py` (or some other name) in further examples, this part will be skipped
     ```python
-    from drrr import Bot
+    from drrr import Bot, logging

-    drrr = Bot('name', 'icon', 'device') # We determine the main parameters of the bot.
+    drrr = Bot('name', 'icon', 'device', log=logging.INFO)

+    # We determine the main parameters of the bot.
     # If you simply call Bot (), the default parameters
-                                         # will be set: ('***', 'setton', 'Bot')
+    # will be set: ('***', 'setton', 'Bot', log=None)
+    # log - turn logging, levels - INFO, WARNING, ERROR
     # Existing icons and devices can be viewed in "OTHER"

     # And an example of use: